siegeon/magic.lambda.crypto/README.md

 encrypted_AES_key + AES_encrypted(plain_text_content).

-Hence, the other party can retrieve the encryption key used for encrypting the package, using for instance the **[crypto.get-key]** slot on the package, since the RSA encryption key's fingerprint is the *only* thing passed in plain sight.
+Hence, the other party can retrieve the encryption key used for encrypting the package, using for instance the **[crypto.get-key]** slot on the package, since the RSA encryption key's fingerprint and length of the encrypted AES key is the *only* thing that is passed in plain sight.
 Then it can use the private key to decrypt the AES key, and use the decrypted AES key to decrypt the package - Which will result in getting the package's plain text content back, plus the signature, in addition to the fingerprint of the key used to sign the package.
 However, all of these steps are done automatically if you use the **[crypto.decrypt]** slot.

 ## Cryptography concerns